Durable, tough, and long-lasting tumbling media with no abrasive

 Therefore, we get a mirror-like finishing surface on hardened metal surfaces.

-It improves parts’ performance without change parts size and geometry.
+It improves parts’ performance without changing the parts’ size and geometry.

-The most popular shape is cylinder and triangle shape.
+The most popular shapes are cylinder and triangle shapes.

 We also make customized size and shape to meet your industrial requirement.